whenIBounce/fso2022/readme.md

 ## Part 2:

 ### How to render a data collection , like a list of names?
-  1. The use of Keys: Keys serve as a hint to React but they don’t get passed to your components.
-If you need the same value in your component, pass it explicitly as a prop with a different name:
+  The use of Keys: Keys serve as a hint to React.
+When children have keys, React uses the key to match children in the original tree with children in the subsequent tree.
+NB: But they don’t get passed to your components.
+If you need the same value in your component, pass it explicitly as a prop with a different name.
-  2. When children have keys, React uses the key to match children in the original tree with children in the subsequent tree.

 ### JavaScript Engines, or runtime enviornments, follows the *asynchronous* model.
   1. Currently, JavaScript engines are **single-threaded**, which means that they cannot execute code in parallel.